 My First Bankruptcy With SCD

 My mum used to complain all the time about hospital bills and the toll it’s taking on the family.
-At a point, she began to think it’s a spiritual attack.
+At a point, she began to think it was a spiritual attack.
 She said, "Anytime we get money, you fall sick.
 This is my enemy, but my God will not let them win.”
 I mostly laughed at her.

 Feeling the financial burden

 Several years later, here I am, old enough to pay my own bills and I’ve had my fair share.
 It didn’t make me laugh anymore.
 I began to feel the heat for myself.
-I’ve worked really hard.
-I’ve tried all I could.
+I’ve worked really hard and I’ve tried all I could.
 I won’t use my condition as an excuse to be “useless” like my Aunty calls me.
 I’ve thrived to achieve.

 The pocket cash crash